isomerpages/moe-nanchiauhigh/_our-student-development/Student Management.md

 *   **Personal Conduct**

-2.1.1     Every student is an ambassador of the School; everyone is expected to project a dignified image and be proud of the school.
+2.1.1&nbsp; &nbsp; &nbsp;Every student is an ambassador of the School; everyone is expected to project a dignified image and be proud of the school.

-2.1.2     Be courteous, disciplined and respectful at all times, in and out of school.
+2.1.2&nbsp; &nbsp; &nbsp;Be courteous, disciplined and respectful at all times, in and out of school.

-2.1.3     Be attentive during lesson and conscientious in completing assigned work
+2.1.3&nbsp; &nbsp; &nbsp;Be attentive during lesson and conscientious in completing assigned work

-2.1.4     Greet all teachers, non-teaching staff and visitors to the school with a bow.
+2.1.4&nbsp; &nbsp; &nbsp;Greet all teachers, non-teaching staff and visitors to the school with a bow.

-**2.2        Personal Grooming**
+**2.2&nbsp; &nbsp; &nbsp; &nbsp;&nbsp;Personal Grooming**

-2.2.1     Boys:
+2.2.1&nbsp; &nbsp; &nbsp;Boys: